 Issuing of marketing authorisations

-Approval of the active substance glyphosate in the European Union was renewed for a further five years in 2017.
-Products containing it can be sold, provided that marketing authorisation is obtained.
-As with all other plant protection products, ANSES assesses applications and issues marketing authorisations in France.
+Approval of the active substance glyphosate in the European Union was renewed for five years in 2017, then extended until 15 December 2023.
+Products containing glyphosate can be sold, provided that marketing authorisation is obtained.
+As with other plant protection products, ANSES assesses applications and issues marketing authorisations in France under European legislation (Regulation (EC) No 1107/2009), which enables the authority of a Member State to take charge of a dossier on behalf of all the other Member States in the same zone (France is in the South Zone).

 Comparative assessment of non-chemical alternatives

 ANSES conducted a comparative assessment of non-chemical alternatives to glyphosate.
-It identified situations where glyphosate could be substituted with a non-chemical solution in general use (mainly mechanical weed control) and posing no implementation problems.
+To do this, it identified situations where glyphosate could be substituted with a non-chemical solution (mainly mechanical weed control), provided that this solution is in general use and poses no implementation problems, as stipulated by the legislation.
 The use of glyphosate is now prohibited in these situations, and restricted in other cases.

 Publication of data from the phytopharmacovigilance scheme